azonenberg/starshipraider/boards/MAXWELL/maxwell-main/schematic-checklist.md

 ### Debugging / reworkability

-* [ ] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
+* [x] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
+    * Board is massive already, used less than I normally would.
+    * Triple checked FPGA boot mode straps
+    * Most other straps are already resistors other than INA233 addresses which are hard to screw up
-* [ ] Provide multiple ground clips/points for scope probes
+* [x] Provide multiple ground clips/points for scope probes
-* [ ] Dedicated ground in close proximity to analog test points
+* [x] Dedicated ground in close proximity to analog test points
-* [ ] Test points on all power rails
+* [x] Test points on all power rails
-* [ ] Test points on interesting signals which may need probing for bringup/debug
+* [x] Test points on interesting signals which may need probing for bringup/debug

 ## Thermal